Solar Whiz Commercial — FAQ’s

 Frequently Asked Questions List

 The Solar Whiz Commercial system runs on the same simple and straightforward principles as our residential system.
-However, we receive a number of queries regarding how it works.
+However, we often receive queries regarding how it works.

 1) What sort of applications are industrial whirlybirds suitable for?

-are all perfect applications for SW-RAF10000 industrial whirlybirds.
+are all perfect applications for SW-AU-155 – C industrial whirlybirds.

 2) Where can I purchase Solar Whiz products?